 Dr. Johnson is an education associate at IDRA with more than 20 years of experience developing educational programs and integrating the STEM and instructional technology into classrooms.
 She holds a bachelor of science in math and a minor in computer science from Prairie View A&M University, a Master of Arts in education with a concentration in instructional technology from the University of Texas at San Antonio, and a Master of Science in progress with a concentration in mathematics from Prairie View A&M University.

-She is currently a doctoral student in the Interdisciplinary Learning and Teaching program at the University of Texas at San Antonio.
+She earned her doctorate in the Interdisciplinary Learning and Teaching program at the University of Texas at San Antonio.
 Her research foci include: (1) curriculum and instruction related to females and minorities in math and science, (2) equity in education, and (3) learner identity.
 She also is certified in secondary mathematics and has successfully completed the LEAD (Leadership Experiences for Aspiring Deans) program of the Northside Independent School District.

 Dr. Johnson is associate director of the IDRA EAC-South, spearheading its work in assisting states and school districts to protect students’ civil rights and provide equal educational opportunities for all students.
 She leadis the center’s technical assistance and professional development pertaining to diversity, cultural competency and disproportional disciplinary actions against students of color.
 The IDRA EAC-South builds bridges among administrators, teachers, parents, students and community members so that all stakeholders can find that common higher ground where all students will benefit regardless of race, sex or national origin.
 The IDRA EAC-South is one of four federally-funded centers that provide technical assistance and training at the request of school districts and other responsible governmental agencies to build capacity of local educators to ensure a more equitable learning environment for all students.